ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 Customize the Pod spec
 ^^^^^^^^^^^^^^^^^^^^^^^^

-|aap| provides a simple default Pod specification, however, you can provide a custom YAML (or JSON) document that overrides the default Pod spec.
+AWX provides a simple default Pod specification, however, you can provide a custom YAML (or JSON) document that overrides the default Pod spec.
 This field uses any custom fields (i.e. ``ImagePullSecrets``) that can be "serialized" as valid Pod JSON or YAML.
 A full list of options can be found in the `OpenShift documentation <https://docs.openshift.com/online/pro/architecture/core_concepts/pods_and_services.html>`_.

 To customize the Pod spec, specify the namespace in the **Pod Spec Override** field by using the toggle to enable and expand the **Pod Spec Override** field and click **Save** when done.